unalterable/CV/README.md

 Taught basic computer, smartphone and other technology use to struggling members of the Lambeth community (many of whom did not have English as a first language).
 Runners-up for the [CILIP Libraries Change Lives Award 2012](http://www.cilip.org.uk/cilip/advocacy-awards-and-projects/awards-and-medals/libraries-change-lives-award/past-libraries).

 **MUSIC &amp; PUBLIC PERFORMANCES AS A CHORISTER**
 Sang to grade 8, played the saxophone to a grade 7, the violin to grade 4, and the piano to grade 2.
 I received the only music scholarship to Abingdon School.
-Performed in Christ Church Cathedral Choir for over six years in cathedral services in Oxford, at St. Paul’s Cathedral (in front of HM The Queen), Birmingham ICC, Royal Albert Hall, Royal Festival Hall.
+Performed in Christ Church Cathedral Choir for over six years in cathedral services in Oxford, at St. Paul's Cathedral (in front of HM The Queen), Birmingham ICC, Royal Albert Hall, Royal Festival Hall.
 Toured abroad to many places, including an extensive tour of the USA; and also Japan; Germany; France; and Brazil.

 **Tennis**
 I'm a member of Wimbledon Lawn Tennis Club (not AELTC, but older).
 I play regularly with a variety of partners and am coached professionally.